STAN LEPARD

 WHO IS SPONSORING THE SCHOLARSHIP?

-A group of Stan's friends and colleagues on a variety of games have come together along with the generosity of Informa, GDC's parent organization, to sponsor five Audio Track passes to the 2023 Game Developers Conference.
+A group of Stan's friends and colleagues on a variety of games have come together along with the generosity of Informa, GDC's parent organization, to sponsor five Audio Track passes to the 2024 Game Developers Conference.
 The composers will review all submissions and will choose the applicants that will receive the passes.
 Along with the conference pass, those chosen will receive a stipend for the duration of the conference.

-Maclaine Diemer, composer for Guild Wars 2, Crucible, Salt & Sacrifice, and Firmament.
+• Maclaine Diemer, composer for Guild Wars 2, Crucible, Salt & Sacrifice, and Firmament.

-Jon Everist, composer for Overwatch 2, Solitaire Conspiracy and PUBG.
+• Jon Everist, composer for Overwatch 2, Solitaire Conspiracy and PUBG.

-C. Paul Johnson, composer/audio director for the Halo and Destiny franchises, and ProbablyMonsters studios.
+• C. Paul Johnson, composer/audio director for the Halo and Destiny franchises, and ProbablyMonsters studios.

-Marty O'Donnell, composer/audio director for the Halo franchise, Destiny, and Golem.
+• Marty O'Donnell, composer/audio director for the Halo franchise, Destiny, and Golem.

-Michael Salvatori, composer for the Halo and Destiny franchises.
+• Michael Salvatori, composer for the Halo and Destiny franchises.

-Austin Wintory, composer for Journey, The Banner Saga, The Pathless, Alien: Fireteam Elite, and more.
+• Austin Wintory, composer for Journey, The Banner Saga, The Pathless, Alien: Fireteam Elite, and more.

 WHO CAN APPLY?

-Applicants may be aspiring game devs, students, recent graduates, or early stage professionals, but they must express an interest sound design and/or music for video games.
+Applicants may be aspiring game devs, students, recent graduates, or early stage professionals, but they must express an interest music for video games.
 There is no age limit, but the strongest consideration will be given to young people who will be attending GDC for the first time.
 Women, people of color, people in need, and other underserved or underrepresented groups of people are strongly encouraged to apply.

 We have no way to verify the authenticity of each applicant's claims.
 We are operating on the honor system and kindly ask that applicants respect the sponsors' generosity by being truthful in their applications.